BagasP9622/BagasP9622/README.md

 - ✨ Improving my programming skills.
 - 🌱 Understanding how Git and GitHub work.
 - 🚀 Building a portfolio for my learning journey.

+## 🎯 What's Inside?

+- Small projects: Simple programs to learn syntax and basic logic.
+- College assignments: Code from my programming coursework.
+- Experiments: Scripts and code to try out new things, like algorithms or specific technologies.

+## 🛠️ Programming Languages Used

+- 💻 HTML/CSS/JavaScript